shufflrr/userguide/src/shufflrr.md

 * Reporting Users
 * User Administrators

 Each one has specific roles (capabilities) on your Shufflrr site.
+[Learn more about roles](admin-groups.md#more-about-roles).

 ![Group roles](img/admin-users-roles.png)